‘Tis the season for enormous collections of colorful lights.

 The display features more than 100,000 individual lights that sing with color while glittering and flashing through an impressive choreographed audio and visual sequence that lasts for 13 songs.

 Richins, who’s been creating light displays for a decade, programs everything himself and it requires a lot of man-hours for each song.

 “It takes me about 100 hours per song,” he says.
 “It’s a lot of work.”

 The display has earned plenty of attention, both from Valley residents (who flock to the display) and from the producers of ABC’s The Great Christmas Light Fight, who featured it in an episode that aired earlier this week.

 And while Richens couldn’t give us any behind-the-scenes info about the filming of the show, he said it was a “fun experience.”

 Dates and Times: Operated nightly from 6 p.m. to 11 p.m., through December 31.

 Phoenix Winter Wonderland

-4237 West State Avenue
+4237 West State Avenue, Phoenix

 Practically every single inch of space at David Chuchla's west Phoenix home is occupied by something Christmas-related, and we mean both the inside and outside.
 The exterior goes full-tilt boogie with more than 70,000 lights, 50 different trees, and hundreds of animatronic and inflatable characters while each room inside (save for his bedroom) brims with models, miniatures, and ornaments.
 It can be overwhelming at times, but those who think too much Christmas is never enough will definitely dig it.